Hamilton County Energy Assistance Program

 One-time assistance is available to families and individuals to help with the cost of their heat and/or electric bills.

 Funds are applied directly to the person’s energy account (no cash is given).

 Additional funds (crisis) may be available if services are disconnected, in danger of disconnection, or if the applicant needs bulk fuel at the time of application.

-An Energy Assistance Program recipient is protected from having their regulated utility disconnected between December 1 and March 15.
+An Energy Assistance Program recipient is protected from having their regulated utility disconnected between December 1 and June 30 this year.